Student Veterans of America

 Student Veterans of America (SVA), is a 501(c)(3) non-profit organization focused on addressing the needs and concerns of American military veterans in higher education.
 SVA is best known for being an umbrella organization for student veterans' groups that advocates for improvements in veterans educational benefits.
 Its efforts, combined with other veterans' service organizations, led to passage of the Post-9/11 Veterans Educational Assistance Act of 2008.
 Senator Jim Webb (D-VA), a lead sponsor of the legislation, has cited SVA's efforts as one of the primary reasons the new G.I.
 Bill was signed into law on June 30, 2008.

-Overview
+Organization structure

 SVA has two major components: the executive leadership staff at SVA National Headquarters, and the on-campus SVA chapters of student veterans.
 The local SVA chapters are student groups that have formed on college and university campuses to provide peer-to-peer networks for veterans who are attending those schools.
 The chapters are designed to be an advocate for student veterans, and to help bridge the campus-to-career transition.
 They coordinate on-campus and community outreach activities, facilitate pre-professional networking, and provide a touchstone for student veterans in higher education.
 These SVA chapters are an important part of ensuring that every veteran is successful after their service.

 The executive leadership staff facilitates communication between the SVA chapters, connects them with external resources, and organizes these chapters to advocate at the state and national level for the common needs of student veterans.